jc-kynesim/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec-stateless.rst

     * - __u32
       - ``bit_size``
-      - Size in bits of the slice_segment_data for the current slice including any emulation prevention bytes.
+      - Size (in bits) of the current slice data.
     * - __u32
       - ``data_byte_offset``
-      - Offset in bytes from the start of the current v4l2_buffer to the start of the slice_segment_data for the current slice.
+      - Offset (in byte) to the video data in the current slice data.
     * - __u32
       - ``num_entry_point_offsets``
       - Specifies the number of entry point offset syntax elements in the slice header.